stdombek/docs/content/en/docs/Access/Requests/requests.md

 1. [Find the request you want to duplicate.](#searching-for-requests)

-2. In the **Request Detail** pane, select **Actions > Duplicate**.
+2. In the **Request details** pane, select **Actions > Duplicate**.
 A New request window appears with the same Item information, Requester information, and Request information as the request you chose to duplicate.

 3. Edit any of the request information before submitting the request.

 4. Select a **Pickup service point**.

 5. Click **Save & close**.
-The new request appears in the Request Detail pane.
+The new request appears in the Request details pane.

 ### Moving an item-level request to another item on the same instance